-Locals are very proud of their lakes, and you might find many claim their lake is the best for swimming, fishing, boating and other water fun.
+Locals are very proud of their lakes, and you might find many claim their lakes in Colorado for swimming, fishing, boating, and other water fun.
 Boulder Reservoir is a place you will meet locals and travellers from near and far.

 Indeed the swimming in Boulder Reservoir is sublime and you will be taking a long dip to make the most of the freshwater.

-Another lake great for swimming and with a charming name is Steamboat Lake in northwest Colorado.
+Other great lake in Colorado for swimming and with a charming name is Steamboat Lake in northwest Colorado.
 Situated at the base of Hahn’s Peak, you can find cabins and yurts to stay in all year round.

 Swimming is best in the summer months and after your fix of splashing around in the pretty lake, you can go jet skiing, fishing, boating, paddle boarding and canoeing.